 Thank you, thank you, thank youuuu 🥹 made my day!

-Ahh thank you so much!
+thank you so much!

-I absolutely love this
+I love this so much <3

 Such an amazing essay, I think that we hope that happiness has to be something really exciting or something that needs to change the perception of your life, but the tiniest things are happiness and that also makes people wait for something else, ignoring the little pieces of happiness that they have everyday and waiting for something more.